dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-The Secure Launch code failed to find a valid event log descriptor for TPM version 2.0 or the event log descriptor is malformed.
-Usually this indicates that incompatible versions of the pre-launch environment and the MLE kernel.
+The Secure Launch code failed to find a valid event log descriptor for a version 2.0 TPM or the event log descriptor is malformed.
+Usually this indicates there are incompatible versions of the pre-launch environment and the MLE kernel.
 The pre-launch environment and the kernel share a structure in the TXT heap and if this structure (the OS-MLE table) is mismatched, this error is often seen.
-This TXT heap area is setup by the pre-launch environment so the issue may originate there.
-It could be the sign of an attempted attack.
+This TXT heap area is set up by the pre-launch environment, so the issue may originate there.
+It could also be the sign of an attempted attack.

 ======  ===========================
 Name:   SL_ERROR_TPM_LOGGING_FAILED